-When you use Hims shampoo along with additional treatments, you can rest assured that the shampoo is not working against your hair loss goals; there are no ingredients in Hims shampoo that would set you back.
+The reason to use Hims Shampoo is to keep as much of your hair as possible.
+When you use it along with additional treatments, you can rest assured that the shampoo is not working against your hair loss goals; there are no ingredients in Hims shampoo that would set you back.
 Its saw palmetto lends a helping hand in clearing some of the damaging DHT from where it could harm your fragile hair follicles.
 But that alone will likely not be enough to stop hair loss; for that, you need to combine this with other treatments.

 That’s why we recommend using Hims Shampoo as a complementary treatment alongside more potent options like finasteride or minoxidil.
 When appropriately used, these approaches do not interfere with one another, so they can collectively do more for you than any single effort alone.
 And since the shampoo and conditioner can leave anyone’s hair feeling full, clean, and manageable, there’s certainly no harm in using them.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions to live healthier lifestyles.
 We extensively test each health service we review, including Hims Shampoo.

 All told, our team has spent over 160 hours testing and researching the products and services of top hair loss companies.
 We try our best to give you, our readers, an unbiased exploration of at-home health services, free of marketing jargon or gimmicks.
 We evaluate the service based on our adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?